 Therefore, in the linearised Burgers equation ($\lambda=0$), ${\boldsymbol\mu}=-\nu {\bf v}$, a local quantity, whereas for the Burgers equation ${\boldsymbol\mu}=-\frac{\lambda}{2}\nabla^{-2}{\boldsymbol\nabla} {v^2}$, a nonlocal quantity.

-Now consistent with the conservation law form of the Burgers equation, $\mu_i$ can be generalised from its form for the Burgers equation: It also admits, at the same order, a second contribution of the form $\sim \nabla_j (v_i v_j)/\nabla^2$.
+Now consistent with the conservation law form of the Burgers equation, $\mu_i$ in the Burgers equation can be generalised.
+It also admits, at the same order, a second contribution of the form $\sim \nabla_j (v_i v_j)/\nabla^2$.
 Indeed, including this term the most general equation of $\bf v$ retaining only up to the lowest order in nonlinearities and spatial gradients that now includes a chiral contribution is of the form

-Both the additional nonlinear terms are nonlocal contributions to $\mu$.
+Both the additional nonlinear terms make nonlocal contributions to $\mu$.
 Equation~(\ref{gen-burg}) reduces to the well-known Burgers equation~\cite{forster} when $\lambda_1=0=\lambda_2$.
 Further, the tensor $e_{ij}$ is the 2D totally antisymmetric matrix, with $e_{11}=0=e_{22}$ and $e_{12}=1=-e_{21}$.
 Thus, the $\lambda_2$-term in Eq.~(\ref{gen-burg}) is the chiral contribution.
 Now, further demanding that ${\bf v}$ is fully irrotational with ${\bf v}={\boldsymbol\nabla}h$, the ``superfluid velocity'' of an XY model, or the deviation of the local normal of an interface in the Monge gauge~\cite{nelson-book}, we obtain,

 where formally $Q_{ij}=\nabla_i\nabla_j/\nabla^2$ and is to be understood in terms of its Fourier transform.